-Any capo can casually claim that it “doesn't put the guitar out of tune” but we really mean it, and we take it very seriously!
+Any capo can casually advertise that it “doesn’t put the guitar out of tune,” but we really mean it, and we take it very seriously!

 Of course, to even begin to address tuning issues, a capo must be totally adjustable.
 This narrows the field a bit, but Shubb is not the only adjustable capo.
 So what makes a Shubb so special?